xiaolai/regular-investing-in-box/docs/en/README.md

 >**p = δ + α - γ**

 The p (performance) on the left side of the equation represents our final returns.
 On the right side, δ (*delta*)is an investment that matches the returns of the market with a β (*beta*) of 1.
-For regular investors, α (*alpha*) depends on our careful choice before we start investing.
+For regular investors, α (*alpha*) depends on our careful choices before we start investing.
 Finally, γ (*gamma*) represents gains that were lost due to mistakes.

 We have shown several times that as long as you don't do anything you won't make mistakes, so *gamma* should be zero and performance should be maximized.
 Unfortunately, you will always have the impulse to do something to change things and make them better.
 There's no way around it, because you are human, and our brains were designed to survive in dangerous environments.
 For tens of thousand of years, "do something when you encounter danger" was the best strategy, and those who chose to "do nothing in the face of danger" died out long ago.
 Our brains are still the same today, only able to understand immediate danger, and unable to understand future gains.
 It's just like we mentioned in Chapter 3 of Part Four: even in the face of more than two hundred years of data showing otherwise, people still think that cash is a truly safe investment.